bennetbvarghese/Vehicle_Management_System/README.md

 For this to work prefectly there should be a module named  'mysql.connector'

 if not avaiable
-please download in command prompt using the command
+please download from command prompt using the command

 pip install mysql-connector